We all know the saying “you get what you pay for” and I personally think it fits most cases, but we are going to explain why this is not one of them.

 If you consider that an entire wedding can cost between 5.000 and 25.000 dollars, dedicating a small percentage of it to a photographer could be the wrong decision to make.
-We always recommend to establish a budget for photography based on the expenses of your wedding.
+We always recommend establishing a budget for photography based on the expenses of your wedding.

 Is the wedding costing you 3.000 dollars?
 You probably don’t want to spend 2.000 dollars on a photographer.
-Maybe you should hire a small coverage package to cover less events with an exceptional quality.
+Maybe you should hire a small coverage package to cover fewer events with exceptional quality.

 A couple that spends 20.000 dollars to get married in Punta Cana gets the best deal.
 The quality of the suppliers should be top-notch as well.